 What Happened on the 1st Anniversary of My Sister's Death (the lows and highs):

 In The Still Point of a Turning World, Emily Rapp Black, regarding her friends’ disappearance or delayed reaction to her son Ronan’s Tay Sachs diagnosis, wrote “I understood this reaction as deeply as I had trouble forgiving it.”
-I get this, and these words explain so much when it comes to interacting with others when you're in crisis mode.
+I get this.
 I know that my big and heavy days are not big and heavy days for other people.
 They have their own lives, they have their own struggles, and they have their own shitty days to get through.
-But when your world implodes it’s difficult to understand how its business as usual for everyone else.
+But when your world implodes it’s difficult to understand how it can be business as usual for everyone else.
 I know this intellectually, but I still can’t rationalize it in my heart.
 I will get there one day (maybe?), but I’m not there yet.

 Fast forward to now, and some truly incredible and thoughtful gestures of kindness and compassion did come my way this year and I wanted to share some of the ways that my friends supported me.